Written Student Complaints

 The procedure for appealing a decision to reduce, revoke or not renew any athletically-related financial aid can be found in REG 09.00.01 Reduction, Revocation, or Non-Renewal of Athletically-Related Financial Aid.

-Non-Academic or Other Miscellaneous Complaints
+Other Miscellaneous Complaints

 For complaints that do not fall into the above-listed categories, the following procedure, described in more detail in REG 11.35.04 Written Student Complaints, should be followed: